codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/shared-volumes-between-builds.md

   - /docs/shared-volumes-between-builds/
 toc: true
 ---
-Using this repository we'll help you get up to speed with basic functionality such as: building Docker images and use the shared volume feature.
+Using this repository, we'll help you get up to speed with basic functionality such as: building Docker images and use the shared volume feature.

 ## The shared volume